-If you ever were a die hard pastry addict like I was years ago, you probably would have heard of the Ispahan.
+If you ever were a die hard pastry addict like I was years ago, you probably would have heard of the Ispahan Cake.
 The Ispahan is a world renowned macaron created by the one and only Pierre Herme, comprising of a Rose Macaron Shell, Rose Cream and Lychee pieces in the middle, finished off with a kumbaya circle of Raspberries around the edge of the Macaron.
-Now whilst I do not claim to be Pierre Herme in any way (I don’t have a penis and I’m of different ethnicity and size to begin with), I did set out to create a completely Vegan version of the Ispahan.
+Now whilst I do not claim to be Pierre Herme in any way, I did set out to create a completely Vegan version of the Ispahan.
 And so I present to you, the Vegan Ispahan made with Italian Meringue Vegan Macarons!

 Unlike my previous two Vegan Macaron recipes which utilise the French Meringue method, I decided to play around with Italian Meringue Vegan Macarons this time round.
 I won’t go too much into the technical details about Vegan Macaron making as I have already covered all of that in my previous posts and I’m really too god damn lazy to go over it all over again, but here is a little information on Italian Meringue.
 Italian Meringue is a meringue that is stabilised with a hot sugar syrup (118 degrees Celsius), producing a much more stable meringue than the French method does.
 I simply replaced the Egg Whites in my original Italian Meringue Macaron recipe with Aquafaba (Chickpea Brine), and voila, Italian Meringue Vegan Macarons!